IowaDave/Thermistors/README.md

 ## The Code

-The example code defines the relevant constants.
-Then, just two code statements do all the work.
+The example code incorporates a set of Big Three constants calculated beforehand.
+Then, just two code statements do the work.
 They are found in the subroutine named ```getTempK()```.

 ### Assess the Output of the Voltage Divider
 The output of the voltage divider is led to an analog input pin on the Arduino.
 The ```analogRead()``` function activates the analog-to-digital converter (ADC) peripheral inside the microcontroller to measure the voltage as a number between 0 and 1023.
 The following defines the ADC measurement, $M_{ADC}$